SEND Local Offer

 - Exam Access arrangements (e.g. rest breaks or extra time) for mock and final examinations, where your child meets the eligibility criteria.

 - Where extra time is granted, this is given in full for mock and summer examinations.
 In other assessments (e.g. an internal end-of-unit test lasting an hour), the constraints of the School day mean that it may be necessary to implement the extra time adjustment by your child taking 80% of the assessment (the equivalent of having 25% extra time) and having their mark scaled up as if they had taken the full test.

 Who will support my child in School and what training and experience do they have?

 - Every member of staff in School has a responsibility to support all students effectively.

 - Your child’s tutor and Head of Year will provide pastoral support.

-- In addition, your child may receive support from members of the Learning Support Team or by the School bringing in a Specialist Learning Support Teacher from outside school.
+- In addition, your child may receive support from members of the SEN Team or by the School bringing in a Specialist Learning Support Teacher from outside school.

 Who else might be involved in supporting my child?

-- If your child requires more specialist support, other people may be asked to help us to support your child in School.
+- If your child requires more specialist support, the SEN team may contact others to help us to support your child in School.
 This may be: